scottjason/tweety-pop/README.md

 ### Poject Milestones

-- Create a real-time stream from the server to the client for data transfer.
+- Creates a real-time stream from the server to the client for data transfer.
-- Measure sentitment of incoming tweet about the artist
+- Measures the sentitment of each incoming tweet about the artist.
-- Calculate average sentiment of all incoming tweets about the artist
+- Calculates the average sentiment of all incoming tweets about the artist.

 ### Technologies Used